meditationstuff/protocol_1/main.txt.md

 * Sun, Chen Lee.
 Laozi's Daodejing--From Philosophical and Hermeneutical Perspectives: The English and Chinese Translations Based on Laozi’S Original Daoism. iUniverse, 2011.
 * Kugel, James L. The Great Shift: Encountering God in Biblical Times.
 Houghton Mifflin Harcourt, 2017.
 * Abram, David.
 The spell of the sensuous: Perception and language in a more-than-human world.
 Vintage, 2012.
+* Deutsch, David.
+The beginning of infinity: Explanations that transform the world.
+Penguin UK, 2011. [note: see in index: inexplicit, unconscious re ideas, arguments, explanations, knowledge; compare with gendlin’s implicit]